Plas Derwen Country House is a Grade II listed building located 9 miles to the west of Llangollen & 1 mile from the rural village of Corwen.

 Add a city trip to Liverpool or Chester both from a local train station 30 minutes drive away, this way you avoid finding city parking and the train journey will take you to the middle of the city within 75 minutes.

-Christine or Alan are always available to take your reservation and to give you ideas or advice on making your stay memorable.
+Christine or Alan are always available to take your reservation and to give you ideas or advice on making your camping stay memorable.

 Phone, email or write a letter to Christine and Alan for any further information or questions.